don't refactor this using any(), you tried; omit if latitude or longitude is NA

 Incident identifier |

-(for date-time) objects storing incident date or report date; they cannot be all missing; incident date is preferred to report date, but in case the former is missing, the latter will be used.
+The essential date-time columns are either Date (for date) or POSIXct (for date-time) objects storing incident date or report date; they cannot be all missing; incident date is preferred to report date, but in case the former is missing, the latter will be used.

-Name | Type | Description |
+| Name | Type | Description |

 IncidentDate |